onflow/docs/docs/evm/about.md

 taking full ownership of the account.
 FlowEVM apps can also leverage Account Linking to handle creation of EVM accounts and achieve a similarly smooth onboarding user experience.

-## Instant cross-VM token transfers
+## Instant Cross-VM Token Transfers

 FlowEVM and Flow environments both use $FLOW token as the gas currency for transactions, sharing a singular token supply across both environments.
 A few lines Cadence can transfer FLOW tokens in the Flow environment to FlowEVM, or vice versa.
 Other fungible and non-fungible tokens can also be seamlessly transferred between environments using the native cross-VM token bridge, taking place instantly in a single atomic transaction

-## Scalability, performance and low gas fees
+## Scalability, Performance and Low Gas Fees

 Flow’s state space is extensible to the petabyte scale and is the reason why Cadence contracts have standardized on storing application data on-chain.
 This benefit translates directly to FlowEVM which allowing contracts to maintain a full